svaarala/duktape/doc/buffers.rst

 The Khronos typed array specification is related to HTML canvas and WebGL programming.
 Some of the design choices are affected by this, e.g. the endianness handling and clamped byte write support.
-The Khronos specification has been refined and merged into the ES6 draft so this specification has an official status now.
+The Khronos specification has been refined and merged into ES6 so this specification has an official status now.

 Specification notes
 -------------------